PacktPublishing/Containers-for-Developers-Handbook/Chapter10/Readme.md

 - Application backend in NodeJS - app component
 - Nginx fronted for static content - lb component

-We have included in their manifests some of the storage solutions learned in this chapter.
+We have included  some of the storage solutions in their manifests as we have learned in this chapter.

 ### Database Component

-As we are alredy using a StatefulSet, a PersistentVolumeClaim is configured, but the postgres user password was presented in the database container in clear text.
-We added a Secret resource to include this password, and we also included a complete database initialization script that will allow us to prepare the database.
+As we are already used a StatefulSet, a PersistentVolumeClaim is configured, but the postgres user password was present in the database container in clear text.
+We have added a Secret resource to include this password, and we can also included a complete database initialization script that will allow us to prepare the database.
 In the previous labs, this component was initialized with the script, included in the container image.
-In this case, we can manage how the database por the application will be created by modifying this sctipt and replacing the secret.
+In this case, we can manage how the database for the application will be created by modifying this sctipt and replacing the secret.
 You must to know that we can't use this mechanism to modify a previously initialized database.
-That's why we expect to deploy this component from scratch.
+That's why we can expect to deploy this component from scratch.

 These are the Secret manifests created: